JWebber/fix-matlab-eps/README.md

 At the command-line, run
 `fixMatlabEPS "(filename here)"`

 A `.m` file function for saving EPS files is also provided, giving the function `saveeps(filename)` in case this is easier.
-The function needs to be in the same folder as `fixMatlabEPS.exe`.
+The function needs to be modified to point to `fixMatlabEPS.exe`.